RLOpenCatalyst/rg-doc/source/GettingStarted.rst

 a.
 When adding a project we are passing collaborators information.
 Through this, we are linking collaborators to the project.
 b.
 The project is independent of the researcher.
 We can create an empty project and add researchers later.
 Once project is active, we can add researchers through the "Manage" option which is at the project details screen.
 c.
 The products which are updated in the last 30 minutes will be visible under the active filter.
+d.
+When the Principal Investigator logs in, the user will be able to see the Active filter by default.
+And if the user selects a filter, the last chosen filter will be stored for the current session.
+Once the user logs-out and logs-in again the filter value will be reset to  Active.

 *My Projects* page of the Research Gateway lists all the existing projects created along with other details.
 Clicking on a specific project shall leads to a project details page.